 Funding: The relief allows investors to claim back up to 78% of their investment through tax in the first year (up to £150K, as of Jan 1st, 2014).
 Once companies are approved for SEIS status, there’s a process you must go through with HMRC to claim on behalf of your investor.

 The research and development tax credits scheme allows you to claim back a significant amount of your development costs back in cash each year!
-If you’re a startup heavily focused on development, then this scheme is well worth checking out.
-The paperwork itself isn’t too difficult to fill; failing that, there’s a good few agencies about who can help you with filling it out for a price.
+If you are a startup heavily focused on development, then this scheme is well worth checking out.
+The paperwork itself is not too complicated to fill in; there are also a few expert agencies about who can help you with filling it out for a price.
 You can find guides, more information and how to apply here.

-Funding: You can claim back up to 32% in development costs each year; this even includes staff/contractor costs.
+Funding: You can claim back up to 32% in development costs each year; this even includes staff/contractor costs

 - Universities & FE Colleges